Key Takeaways

 Select from clinically backed options designed to support long-term metabolic health.

-- Engaging in resistance or strength training at least two to three times per week
+• Perform strength or resistance training at least two to three times per week.

 The Bigger Picture